-Dwarf zinnias for borders:
+Dwarf zinnias for borders or containers:

 Thumbelina: This was one of the first dwarf varieties I tried, and I enjoyed the clusters of classically-colored blooms in orange, red, yellow, and white.
 Try these in containers and the borders of your flower beds for blooms all summer.

 Button Box Mix: Shades of creamy pink, purple, yellow, and red light up the border and containers with these dwarf plants.
 Reaching only up to 10 inches tall, this variety is perfect for small space gardens and pots.

 Now that you have your zinnias picked out by the height you’re looking for, find out the proper spacing for them in this article, Zinnia Spacing For Healthy Plants And Abundant Blooms.